SAP/ui5-webcomponents/packages/playground/docs/getting-started.md

 Check the browser to see the displayed button.
 You can now use UI5 Web Components just like normal HTML elements - set attributes on them, attach events, and more as described in the documentation.

-### 3. Production Build
+### 3. Run a Production Build

-If you want to deploy your project on a static hosting or in a nodejs based project, run:
+If you want to deploy your project on a static hosting or in a Node.js project, run:

 ```console
 npm run build